Orang Asli: Languages

 Although the study of Orang Asli began in the early 20th century, even by the 1960s there was very little professional research.
 Intensive early 1990s field research spawned a new wave of scholarly material and yet, these languages still remain only somewhat fully understood.
 There is a threat of extinction of certain Orang Asli languages.
 Almost all Orang Asli are now bilingual; in addition to their native language, they are also fluent Malay language, the national language of Malaysia.
 Malay is gradually displacing native languages, reducing their scope at the domestic level.

 The role of lingua franca between Orang Asli speakers is usually played by the Semai language or Temiar language, which establishes a dominant presence.
 The state of the Northern Aslian languages also remains stable.
 Nomadic groups who speak them have little contact with the Malays, and although these populations are small, their languages are not threatened with extinction.
 Today, the Lanoh language belongs to the category of endangered languages, but among others, the Mah Meri language is in the greatest danger.
 The continuance of these languages can be found in radio broadcasts, which did not begin in Orang Asli until in 1959.
 Asyik.FM currently broadcasts daily in Radio Malaysia in Semai, Temyar, Teman and Jakun languages from 8 am to 11 pm.
 The channel is also available via the Internet.

 In Malaysia, Orang Asli languages lack both natively-written literature and official status.
 However, some Baháʼí Faith and Christian missionaries, as well as JAKOA newsletters, produce printed materials in Aslian languages.
 Orang Asli value literacy, but they are unlikely to be able to support writing in their native language based on Malay or English.
 Private texts recorded by radio announcers is based on Malay and English writing and are amateur in nature.
 The authors face the problems of transcription and spelling, and the influence of the stamps characteristic of the standard Malay language is felt.
 A new phenomenon is an emergence of text messages in the Orang Asli language, which are distributed by their speakers, in particular, when using mobile phones.
 Unfortunately, due to fears of invasion of privacy, most of them are not made known to outsiders.
 Another development in the development of indigenous languages was the release of individual recordings of pop music in Aslian languages, which can be heard on Asyik FM.

 In some states of Malaysia, attempts are being made to introduce Orang Asli languages into the educational process of primary school to bolster school attendance to benefit the overall Malaysian education system.
-Without sufficient studies and a standardisation of spelling these efforts have been unsucessful.
+Without sufficient studies and a standardisation of spelling these efforts have been unsuccessful.